nilswey/PDF-Analyzer/README.md

 Information on readability
 Overview of the most used words in form of a Wordcloud extraction of Keyterms used in the PDF

+It can also analyze any other form of PDF, but the cleaning process of the pdf is optimized for scientific papers.
+Additionally you should be aware to select english papers as the input for the text analysis.
+The tool is also not optimized for scanned documents that have been converted to PDF.

 ## Prerequisites
 - Python 3.12